 All accidents and incidents (near misses) MUST be reported to the Health and Safety Representative.
-All accidents will be investigated in an effort to keep them from occurring again.
+All accidents will be investigated to keep them from occurring again.

 What is Serious Harm?

 Below is the definition of Serious Harm from Schedule 1 of the Health and Safety in Employment Act 1992.